-Currently, El Niño conditions are prevailing over equatorial Pacific and the sea surface temperatures (SSTs) are above average over most of the equatorial Pacific Ocean.
-The latest MMCFS forecast indicates El Niño conditions are likely to continue up to the first quarter of next year.
+Currently, Moderate El Niño conditions are prevailing over equatorial Pacific and the sea surface temperatures (SSTs) are above average over most of the equatorial Pacific Ocean.
+The latest MMCFS forecast indicates moderate to strong El Niño conditions are likely to continue during the upcoming season.

-The neutral Indian Ocean Dipole (IOD) conditions with IOD index very close to positive IOD threshold are prevailing over the Indian Ocean.
-The latest MMCFS forecast indicates a weak positive IOD conditions are likely to develop during the upcoming season.
+At present, positive IOD conditions are observed over the Indian Ocean and the latest MMCFS forecast indicates positive IOD conditions are likely to continue until the end of this year.